 Credit enhancement comes in a variety of forms, and several types of credit enhancement are usually structured into a single transaction.
 Popular forms of credit enhancement include the following:

-The highest rating possible on a wrapped tranche is the rating of the credit wrap provider.
-The amount of credit enhancement depends on the deal structure.
+The highest rating possible on a wrapped tranche is the rating of the credit wrap provider, unless the credit of the wrap provider deteriorates below that of the value of the assets and collateral.
+The amount of credit enhancement required for a particular rating depends on the deal structure.
 The amount of enhancement is expressed as a multiple of the expected loss level.
 For instance, to get an AAA rating, a general rule is that the credit enhancement must equal five times the expected loss level.
 The amount of enhancement required declines for lower rating requirements.

 Overcollateralization is achieved through investment in more collateral than is required to meet the CDO’s static cash flow requirements.
 The SPE may invest in more physical assets, or equity investors may inject additional cash into the deal.
 Cash injections are usually invested in virtually risk-free assets such as short-term government assets.